boisgera/spotify-api-auth-examples/README.md

 =================================================================================

 This project demonstrate Spotify API's user authentication flow using Python/Flask.
-The example show the authorizing user's profile, token information, and a button that refreshes the access token.
+The examples show the authorizing user's profile, token information, and a button that refreshes the access token.

 ![Profile](screenshots/profile.png)